Delvers-of-Fate/Delver-Unlimited/README.md

 2. Override the files inside `delver.jar`
     * (Optional) override the files inside `DelvEdit.jar`

+* If you're also installing DMC-core, then install D-U first!
-Make sure you have Java 8 + JavaFX installed!
+* Make sure you have Java 8 + JavaFX installed!

 [YouTube tutorial & showcase](https://youtu.be/Q8BZuU8ka9g)